J-Rodrigo-Rojo-Garcia/CV/README.md

 # CV
 This is my CV profile.

-Download the document CV.pdf for see my CV and my contact info.
+Download the document CV.pdf for see a resume of my CV and the contact info.

-Additionally, you can consult:
+For review in deep about my skills and background you can consult:

 1) Linkedin
 https://www.linkedin.com/in/jose-rodrigo-rojo-garcia-a05a84164